Ensono/amido.github.io/docs/testing/java_testing_serenity_bdd.md

 Maven is set to spawn new processes by the forkCount configuration element, as shown here below.

-This can either be a number (the maximum number of forks), or a multiplier (the number of forks per CPU).
+This can either be a number (the maximum number of forks) or a multiplier (the number of forks per CPU).
 The current configuration uses the value of "2", which means 2 forked processes per CPU:

 ```xml
  <plugin>